Mini-Ware/CTF-Journey/Categories/Web/README.md

 - Stored XSS
 > If an SVG with XSS payload is in an iframe or embed of a website, it can be executed
 - Reflected XSS
+> When queries to a website is handled in an unsafe way
 - DOM based XSS
 ## SQL Injection
 - Union based attack